MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

 **View after installation:**
      :::image type="content" source="../assets/images/collaboration-control/view-after-installation.png" alt-text="view after installation" border="true":::

-When upgrading the controls to a later version, the same installation started banner displays, but the controlstatus remains installing even after the upgrade is complete.
+When upgrading the controls to a later version, the same installation started banner displays, but the control status remains installing even after the upgrade is complete.
 You can confirm that the upgrade is complete by checking the Solutions list at [https://make.preview.powerapps.com/](https://make.preview.powerapps.com/), it should take approximately 15 minutes.
 You can also see in the history for specific solutions that the later version was installed and then the previous version was removed:
      :::image type="content" source="../assets/images/collaboration-control/history.png" alt-text="History check" border="true":::

 **Conversations button does not respond unless browser locale is English (United States)**